Pittsburgh water crisis

 The Pittsburgh water crisis arose from a substantial increase in the lead concentration of the city's water supply.
-Although catalyzed by the hiring of cost-cutting water consultancy Veolia in 2012, and an unauthorized change of anti-erosion chemicals in 2014, this spike in lead concentration has roots in decades of lead pipe erosion.
-Since the Pittsburgh Water and Sewer Authority (PWSA) first failed its water quality test in 2016, it has exceeded the federal lead threshold of 15 ppb by almost 1.5 times.
-This level of lead contamination poses serious health risks to residents, particularly children and pregnant women.
-In an attempt to remedy the situation, the PWSA has begun removing lead pipes from the city's water lines and has decided to introduce orthophosphate to the water supply.
+Although catalyzed by the hiring of cost-cutting water consultancy Veolia in 2012, and an unauthorized change of anti-corrosion chemicals in 2014, this spike in lead concentration has roots in decades of lead pipe corrosion.
+The Pittsburgh Water and Sewer Authority (PWSA) first exceeded the U.S. EPA lead action level of 15 parts per billion (ppb) in 2016.
+This level of lead exposure poses serious health risks to residents, particularly children and pregnant women.
+Since 2020, the Pittsburgh Water and Sewer Authority has been in compliance with the EPA Lead and Copper Rule.
+In 2018, the Authority introduced orthophosphate to improve corrosion control in lead service lines and has replaced over 13,000 public lead service lines since 2016 with a goal of replacing all residential lead service lines by 2027.